 As is often the case in a small town, Newhope - Kirby doesn't have a public transportation system that people use for their commute.

-The education level of Newhope - Kirby citizens is a little higher than the average for US cities and towns: 22.18% of adults in Newhope - Kirby have at least a bachelor's degree.
+The citizens of Newhope - Kirby are slightly better educated than the national average of 21.84% for all cities and towns, with 23.53% of adults in Newhope - Kirby having a bachelor's degree or advanced degree.

-The per capita income in Newhope - Kirby in 2022 was $38,123, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $152,492 for a family of four.
+The per capita income in Newhope - Kirby in 2022 was $34,637, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
+This equates to an annual income of $138,548 for a family of four.
 However, Newhope - Kirby contains both very wealthy and poor people as well.

 The people who call Newhope - Kirby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newhope - Kirby residents report their race to be White, followed by Asian.
-Important ancestries of people in Newhope - Kirby include German, English, Irish, Scottish, and European.
+Important ancestries of people in Newhope - Kirby include English, German, Irish, Scottish, and French.

 The most common language spoken in Newhope - Kirby is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Vietnamese.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.